-2023 Annual Meeting of Stockholders
+2024 Annual Meeting of Stockholders

-Stockholder proposals may be submitted for inclusion in our proxy statement relating to the 2023 Annual Meeting of Stockholders, as long as they are received no later than December 16, 2022 at our principal executive offices at 1515 Broadway, New York, NY 10036-5794, Attention: Christa A. D'Alimonte, Executive Vice President, General Counsel and Secretary.
+Under applicable SEC rules, stockholders may submit proposals for inclusion in our proxy statement relating to the 2024 Annual Meeting of Stockholders, as long as they are received no later than November 18, 2023 at our principal executive offices at 1515 Broadway, New York, NY 10036, Attention: Christa A. D'Alimonte, Executive Vice President, General Counsel and Secretary.

-Our Amended and Restated Bylaws generally require advance written notice from a stockholder seeking to present any business or proposal, not for inclusion in next year's proxy statement but directly at the 2023 Annual Meeting of Stockholders, including nominations of persons for election to our Board of Directors.
-Pursuant to the Amended and Restated Bylaws, notice must be received at our principal executive offices at 1515 Broadway, New York, NY 10036-5794, Attention: Christa A. D'Alimonte, Executive Vice President, General Counsel and Secretary, no earlier than the close of business on February 8, 2023, and no later than the close of business on March 10, 2023.
+Under our Amended and Restated Bylaws, stockholders seeking to present proposals, not for inclusion in next year's proxy statement but directly at the 2024 Annual Meeting of Stockholders, including nominations of persons for election to our Board of Directors, must provide advance written notice in the form required in our Amended and Restated Bylaws.
+This notice must be received at our principal executive offices at 1515 Broadway, New York, NY 10036, Attention: Christa A. D'Alimonte, Executive Vice President, General Counsel and Secretary, no earlier than the close of business on January 9, 2024, and no later than the close of business on February 8, 2024.